fidemin/ragnarok/README.md

 Ragnarok is a lightweight educational deep learning framework designed to help you understand the inner workings of neural networks — from variable(tensor) operations and automatic differentiation to layers, optimisers, and training loops.

+> Original concept and design are based on [Dezero](https://github.com/oreilly-japan/deep-learning-from-scratch-3).

 ## Motivation
 Most modern frameworks (like PyTorch or TensorFlow) abstract away the fundamentals. **Ragnarok** is built to **demystify** how deep learning actually works under the hood — providing readable, minimal code without black-box magic.